 If you enroll in the AAS program, you have two options: General Automotive (GA) and General Motors ASEP (GMASEP).
 These programs have different admissions preconditions, but aside from the final semester the coursework is the same for both.

 The GMASEP option is sponsored by General Motors Company and provides work experience at a participating GM dealership while the student is completing the program.
 Instructor approval is required for this option.

 - University of Alaska Fairbanks Community and Technical College.
 The UAF offers a certificate program in automotive technology.
 Combining in-class instruction and hands-on teaching, this program prepares students for entry-level work as an automotive technician.
 In order that students receive as much individual attention as possible, class size for this program is limited to 18 students per semester.
 This program is not only NATEF-accredited but it is approved by the National Institute for Automotive Service Excellence (ASE) as well.

 - University of Alaska Southeast.
 The University of Alaska Southeast in Juneau has an automotive technology certificate program available.
 As with most auto technology certificate programs, this program enables students to be able to work as an entry-level auto mechanic by teaching them the basic technical skills they will need to perform their job.
 This program can usually be completed in as little as one year.

 ASE certification may be preferred by some employers, but it is not required.
 Automotive technicians that hold ASE certification are likely to have more job opportunities and earn a higher salary.
 To take an ASE exam, you must have two years of related work experience or one year of work experience plus a certificate or degree.
 There are many sub-categories that you can test in.
 These tests are challenging, but they can be retaken.
-Once you are ASE certified, you will need to retake the test every five years to remain certified.
+Once you are certified, you will need to retake the ASE certification exam every five years to remain certified.

 Working as a Mechanic in Alaska